List of publications in mathematics: Rhind Mathematical Papyrus

 One of the oldest mathematical texts, dating to the Second Intermediate Period of ancient Egypt.
 It was copied by the scribe Ahmes (properly Ahmose) from an older Middle Kingdom papyrus.
 It laid the foundations of Egyptian mathematics and in turn, later influenced Greek and Hellenistic mathematics.
-Besides describing how to obtain an approximation of π only missing the mark by less than one per cent, it is describes one of the earliest attempts at squaring the circle and in the process provides persuasive evidence against the theory that the Egyptians deliberately built their pyramids to enshrine the value of π in the proportions.
-Even though it would be a strong overstatement to suggest that the papyrus represents even rudimentary attempts at analytical geometry, Ahmes did make use of a kind of an analogue of the cotangent.
+Besides describing how to obtain an approximation of π only missing the mark by less than one per cent, Ahmes make use of a kind of an analogue of the cotangent.